popchanovska/ai-systemic-failures/README.md

 ## Results
 Results
 A total of 6,893 rows containing mitigation texts were labeled, resulting in 23,994 assigned labels.
 Of these, 9,629 correspond to newly identified subcategories, while 14,365 match existing subcategories.
-Although 14,256 labels correspond to existing subcategories, previously unseen mitigation patterns are reflected in 9,629 new labels, amounting to approximately **67% of the existing total**.”
+Although 14,256 labels correspond to existing subcategories, previously unseen mitigation patterns are reflected in 9,629 new labels, representing a **67% expansion of the original number of subcategories**.”

 <img width="3564" height="2962" alt="image" src="https://github.com/user-attachments/assets/6de9ffc9-4701-4bd3-8e42-95aeaa86f91c" />